-Multicast storm control is disabled.

-Interface configuration mode on a Supervisor Engine 6-E or Catalyst 4900M chassis
+- Defaults Multicast storm control is disabled. - Command ModesGlobal configuration modeInterface configuration mode on a Supervisor Engine 6-E and Catlyst 4900M chassis

-Release Modification 12.2(18)EW Support for this command was introduced on the Catalyst 4500 series switch 12.2(40)SG Support for the Supervisor Engine 6-E and Catalyst 4900M chassis is introduced.
+Command History Release Modification 12.2(18)EW Support for this command was Support for this command was introduced on the Catalyst 4500 series switch 12.2(40)SG Su Support for the Supervisor Engine 6-E and Catalyst 4900M chassis is introduced.

-This command prompts the hardware to filter multicast packets if it is already filtering broadcast packets.
+Usage Guidelines This command prompts the hardware to filter multicast packets if it is already filtering broadcast packets.